Opening on Friday, May 16, 2025, 7-9 pm

 The artist will be present

 Operating at the intersection of art and science, Laurence’s immersive works examine our often-contradictory relationship with nature and the threat of climate change.
-The exhibition navigates between states of loss, care and comfort, inviting us to consider nature’s vulnerability not only as a warning, but also as an inspiration to take responsible action.
+The exhibition navigates between states of loss, care and comfort, inviting us to consider nature’s vulnerability not only as a warning, but also as an inspiration to take action.